 This is a hydrolized whey protein isolate, which means it was treated with acid and high heat.
 The treatment makes it easier for your body to absorb the protein.
 Because of this, the product can get you great results.
 It’s made by a reputable company, so you can trust that the company has high standards.

-- ON'S MOST ADVANCED WHEY exceeding all expectations
+- One’s most advanced whey exceeding all expectations